 There are a number of benefits to being a sole proprietorship, including the minimal legal expenses involved in forming one, no required corporate tax payments and the ability for the owner to easily transfer or sell the business if he or she so chooses.

-However, there are some situations when a small-business owner might consider incorporating.
+However, there are some situations when a small business owner might consider incorporating a business.

 Why should I incorporate?

 Fox Business pointed out that just the ability to follow your business’s name with “Inc.” offers a tad more credibility for your organization.
 Plus, in most states, other companies won’t be able to form a new business with the same name as yours.